-Interviews with great pianists are always interesting (this I know first hand, after speaking to forty concert pianists in my series Classical Conversations), but one particularly fascinating interview popped into my timeline recently; Russian pianist Evgeny Kissin spoke to Frederic Gaussin about his life and work.
-You can read the complete interview here.
+Interviews with great pianists are always interesting, and this I know first hand, after speaking to forty concert pianists in my series Classical Conversations, but one particularly fascinating interview popped into my timeline recently; Russian pianist Evgeny Kissin spoke to Frederic Gaussin about his life and work.
 Detailed, in-depth and searingly honest, Kissin reveals his love for poetry, various composers, and admiration for his teacher Anna Kantor.
 Amongst many comments about her teaching, Kissin makes this statement:

 ‘Mrs. Kantor never played herself during her lessons.
 She never voluntarily played piano, for me or her other students.
 In studio classes, she never demonstrated herself what she expected from us, simply because she didn’t want us to mimic her.
 Mrs. Kantor only used verbal cues.
 Her teaching was entirely passed on through speech.
 And everyone, every single student, kept their own demeanor, their particular manner.
 Regarding this last point, I knew – and I knew this even at the time – that this was not necessarily the case in other schools.’

 And it got me thinking; do we rely too much on demonstration during piano lessons?
 Just how easy is it to verbalise all instruction?
 Surely, showing students is far more productive?
 But Mrs. Kantor makes a very valid point, of course, by demonstrating we are subconsciously influencing our pupils’ interpretations.